 Kayaking offers an opportunity to participate in the most intimate Antarctica encounters.
 Basic paddling experience is highly recommended.
 Participants should be capable of getting in and out of a kayak, doing a wet exit, and performing forward and back strokes.
 Maximum participants: 16 passengers per voyage.
 Included: kayaks (mix of tandems and singles), dry suits, paddles, personal flotation devices (PFDs), and Pogies (neoprene gloves).
 Booking in advance is highly recommended.
 Please contact ExpeditionTrips for details.

-One pre-voyage hotel night at the Arakur Ushuaia Resort and Spa; transfer from the Ushuaia airport to the group hotel (if arriving on Day 1 of the itinerary); transfer from the group hotel to the ship for embarkation; cabin accommodations and meals aboard the ship; scheduled landings and excursions; 24/7 complimentary coffee, tea, and hot chocolate; welcome/farewell cocktail; citizen science program; complimentary house beer/wine/soft drink with dinner; Wi-Fi from the public computers in the library; 100-minute Wi-Fi card (for use on your personal device); daily international news service; digital voyage log; gear on loan (a pair of boots); and a complimentary wind- and water-resistant jacket.
-Owner's Suite, Penthouse, Veranda, Deluxe, and Promenade categories: champagne and chocolates on arrival, and a complimentary mini-bar.
-Subject to change without notice.
+One pre-voyage hotel night at the Arakur Ushuaia Resort and Spa; transfer from the Ushuaia airport to the group hotel (if arriving on Day 1 of the itinerary); transfer from the group hotel to the ship for embarkation; group transfer from ship to airport, hotel in Ushuaia, or central location following disembarkation; cabin accommodations and meals aboard the ship; scheduled landings and excursions; 24/7 complimentary coffee, tea, and hot chocolate; welcome/farewell cocktail; citizen science program; complimentary house beer/wine/soft drink with dinner; Wi-Fi from the public computers in the library; 100-minute Wi-Fi card (for use on your personal device); daily international news service; digital voyage log; gear on loan (a pair of boots); and a complimentary wind- and water-resistant jacket.
+Owner's Suite, Penthouse, Veranda, Deluxe, and Promenade categories: champagne and chocolates on arrival, a complimentary mini bar (beer, wine, and soft drinks), and an en suite Nespresso machine (available on request).
+Inclusions subject to change without notice.